 Pros: This finish enhances the color of certain species of wood like walnut and red birch.
 On a scale of 1-10 in durability, it is a 9.

 Cons: The drying time for this finish is longer than a water-based option, and fumes can be strong.
-Opening windows is recommended, but fans can blow particles that will settle into your finish.
+Opening windows is recommended, but fans blow particles that can settle into your finish.
 Some view the amber color change as a negative feature of this type of finish.

 Moisture-Cure Urethane is a durable flooring finish that’s tougher than water and oil-based polyurethane.
 It dries extremely quickly, so an expert would need to apply this – to avoid lap marks.
 Lap marks occur when the already dry layer overlaps the new, wet layer during the application.